 The Denver Airport hotel which includes the cost of parking during the trip.
 For domestic flights this usually means the night before the flight, and for international flights it often means the night after the return flight.
 In some situations, both nights may be necessary.
 A one-night stay including parking is usually in the range of $200-$300.

 Incidental travel expenses like trains, cabs, luggage and visa fees.

 Hotels and meals.

 Domestic Travel (within the continental U.S.)

 I don’t love to fly (and only fly on jetliners; no smaller planes), so I try my best to get nonstop flights.
-Fortunately, Southwest Airlines has a hub in Denver which produces nonstop flights to almost everywhere, and they are also quite inexpensive.
+Fortunately, Southwest Airlines has a hub in Denver which produces nonstop flights to almost everywhere in the U.S., and they are also quite inexpensive and flexible.
 On occasion, other airlines are required, and in that case I ask for the fewest number of segments on the largest possible jets.

 If you’re in Colorado, Utah or New Mexico it’s often just as easy for me to drive.

 When I travel internationally, I ask to be flown business class on airliners where the business-class seats fold flat.